sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

     >You can also open the MDK web application by accessing its URL from `.project.json` file.
     <!-- border -->![MDK](img-5.6.png)

-    You will see the list of entities on the **Main** page, **Logout** option at bottom of the page and application data service will be initialized. click either entity, it navigates to detail page, you can create, update, delete a record.
+    You will see the list of entities on the **Main** page and a user menu on the top right corner.
+The application data service will be initialized. click either entity, it navigates to detail page, you can create, update, delete a record.

     <!-- border -->![MDK](img-5.7.gif)